 By Ashrafuddin Pirzada

-LANDIKOTAL: The Fata Research Centre(FRC) in its annual report said that the security situation in erstwhile Fata districts and Khyber Pakhtunkhwa was recorded improved in 2019 as they have documented less number terror attacks as compared to 2018.
+LANDIKOTAL: The Fata Research Centre(FRC) in its annual report said that the security situation in erstwhile Fata districts and Khyber Pakhtunkhwa was recorded improved in 2019 as they have documented less number of terror attacks as compared to 2018.

-A detailed document shared with Fata voice news agency on Wednesday said that a total of 160 violent incidents including106 terrorism attacks and 54 counter-terrorism incidents were recorded during the year 2019.
+A detailed document shared with the Fata voice news agency on Wednesday said that a total of 160 violent incidents including106 terrorism attacks and 54 counter-terrorism incidents were recorded during the year 2019.
 It said that 264 including127 terrorism and 137 counter-terrorism incidents happened in 2018.

 It further said that a total of 54 terrorist attacks were carried out on the security forces while in 48 attacks civilians were targeted.
 Four terrorist attacks targeted members of a civil militia or Amn Lashkar.